Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-An \textit{annular subsurface} is an annulus $Y$ with essential core curve in $S$.
-The purpose of defining complexes for annuli is to keep track of Dehn twisting about their core curves.
+An {\it annular subsurface} is an annulus $Y$ with essential core curve in $S$.
+The purpose of defining complexes for annuli is to keep track of Dehn twists about their core curves.
 These complexes are quasi-isometric to $\mathbb{Z}$.
-Let $Y$ be an annulus with core curve.
-Let $\widetilde{Y}=\widetilde{S}/\langle \alpha\rangle$ be the annular cover of $S$ to which $Y$ lifts homeomorphically.
-There is a natural compactification of $\widetilde{Y}$ to a closed annulus $\widehat{Y}$ which is the quotient by $\langle\alpha \rangle$ of the compactification of the universal cover of $S$, $\widetilde{S} = \mathbb{D}^{2}$ (the Poincar\'{e} disk) by the closed disk.
-A vertex of $\mathcal{C}(Y )$ is associated to a path connecting the two boundary components of $\widehat{Y}$ modulo isotopies that fix the endpoints (isotopy classes of arcs relative to the boundary).
+Let $Y$ be an annulus with core curve $\alpha$.
+Let $\widetilde{Y}$ be the annular cover of $S$ to which $Y$ lifts homeomorphically.
+There is a natural compactification of $\widetilde{Y}$ to a closed annulus $\widehat{Y}$ obtained in the usual way from the compactification of the universal cover $\mathbb{D}^{2}$ (Poincar\'{e} disk) by the closed disk.
+A vertex of $\mathcal{C}(Y )$ is a path connecting the two boundary components of $\widehat{Y}$ modulo isotopies that fix the endpoints (isotopy classes of arcs relative to the boundary).
 An edge is associated to two vertices which have representatives with disjoint interiors.
-Curve comlexes can be made metr with a metric by assigning length $1$ to each edge.
-Let $\alpha \in \mathcal{C}_{0}(S)$ be the core curve of $Y$.
-We write $Y=A(\alpha)$ and $\mathcal{C}(\alpha) =\mathcal{ C}(Y )$.
+The curve complex of an annular subsurface can be equipped with a metric by assigning length $1$ to each edge.
+We write $A(\alpha)=Y$ and $\mathcal{C}(\alpha)=\mathcal{ C}(Y)$.